getporter/porter/docs/content/blog/ignoring-errors.md

     Porter now supports ignoring the errors from a mixin.
 The az mixin takes advantage of this new feature to manage resource groups.
 ---

-When is an error not really an error?
-Questions like this come up regularly when automating deployments.
+Previously, if you needed to handle an error in a bundle, you had to switch from Porter's declarative mixin syntax to a bash script.
+But not anymore!
+The exec mixin has just added support for determining if the error returned by a command is fatal, and should stop the bundle, or if the error can be ignored.

+A common scenario for ignoring errors is during the install action.
+When an install fails halfway through, the user will try again by repeating the install command.
-For example, when I repeat a script that creates a resource, I don't want it to error out because the resource already exists.
+If a resource was created during the first install, repeating a command that creates a resource could result in an error because the resource already exists.
-A lot of command-line tools weren't designed in a way that works well with bundles.
-An installation could fail halfway through and need to be repeated.
-This is why we encourage bundle authors to use custom mixins, instead of just the exec mixin, because mixins are designed to work with bundles and give you **idemponent** behavior.
-Mixins should do what's necessary to match the desired state in the bundle and handle recoverable errors.

-Since we can't have a custom mixin for every tool and situation though, the exec mixin just got smarter.
-You can now handle errors directly from the exec mixin without having to fall back to writing scripts.
+Some command-line tools handle this gracefully, while others return an error.
+The exec mixin now lets you decide if that error is fatal based on the command's return code or output.

 Let's take a look at a few different ways that you can handle errors from the exec mixin.

 ## Ignore All Errors

-Sometimes you want to run a command but don't really care if it fails.
-Now I won't tell you what to do in production, but when debugging a bundle, this can be handy.

-The snippet below will run a command, and Porter will ignore any errors returned by the command, and continue executing the next step in the action.
+You can ignore all errors that are returned by a command, and continue executing the next step in the action.
+This can be useful in a couple scenarios such as debugging while writing a bundle, when a command always returns a non-zero exit code, or when you want to try calling a command and keep going regardless of whether it worked.

 ```yaml
 install: